 - ⦿ After 10 years in Spain, you can apply for Spanish nationality if you choose, though you may want to check the dual citizenship laws in your country of origin

-The immigration process requires providing extensive documents proving your identity, profession, income level, and absence of a criminal record, among many more.
+The Spanish immigration process requires the provision of extensive documents proving your identity, profession, income level, and absence of a criminal record, among many more.
 If you need assistance with completing the strongest possible visa application and ensuring that all your documents are in order, our Spanish immigration lawyers will gladly assist you.

 There are so many types of visas for immigration in Spain that understanding which one applies to your situation can be complicated.
 These are some of the most popular Spanish immigration visas people apply for:

 - ⦿ Work Visa – Employer in Spain will submit application on your behalf